gargajit/track_my_week/README.md

 # Track My Week
-A webapp to track your daily hours whether you are a freelancer or a student or pursuing a hobby and want to track your weekly report.
+A webapp to track your daily hours whether you are a employer, a freelancer, a student or pursuing a hobby and want to get your weekly report.
 A user needs to enter their daily hours and a report will be generated with the following details:
 - Total hours worked
 - Average daily hours